Click Here to Shop the Virtual Khan el-Khalili, the Store for Egypt Lovers

 Today visitors can tour Egypt by car, by camel, by felucca, along the Nile and to the Pyramids.
 But modern humanity is not the first to marvel at the wonders of the monuments and significant sites of Egypt.
 The first non-Egyptian essays about Egyptian history and culture were not written this century or in the preceding two centuries.
 Modern, Western man is a latecomer into Egypt.

-Antiquity Politics and the Kamose Find by John Warren
+Antiquity Politics and the Kamose Find by Jimmy Dunn writing as John Warren

 Egypt's rich heritage of antiquities has often played a major role in the country's political dealings, particularly with the west.
 This is one reason British, French and American museums are filled with Egyptian artifacts.
 It was not all plundered as such.
 Many antiquities were given as presents to foreign dignitaries.
 In fact, a few late Egyptian kings worked very diligently to provide visiting dignitaries with exceptional "finds".
 When Prince Napoleon, cousin of Napoleon III of France decided to visit Egypt around sometime after 1857, Said Pasha who then ruled Egypt "wanted every step of the visiting price to sprout antiquities".